On the $e$-positivity of trees and spiders: Spiders with few legs

 \section{Spiders with few legs}

-The aim of this section, and the next, is to capitalize on the simpler structure of spiders and better understand their $e$-positivity through direct calculations of certain coefficients, no longer looking for missing partitions.
-We first state results on spiders with few legs that we will then extend in the next section.
-While the previous section gives many conditions that must be satisfied for a spider to be $e$-positive, and finds that spiders with at least six legs are not $e$-positive, we find that there are still a host of spiders that seem to "pass all the tests."
+The aim of this section, and the next, is to capitalize on the simple structure of spiders and better understand their $e$\nobreakdash-positivity through direct calculations of certain $e$\nobreakdash-coefficients.
+We focus on spiders with four legs in this section and turn to spiders with more legs in the next.

-For example, using a computer we discover a number of four legged spiders of the form $S(a, b, 2, 1)$ that satisfy the conditions of the previous sections, including, $S(15,12,2,1),$ $S(16,12,2,1),$ and $S(21, 12, 2, 1)$.
-We were able to further verify that each of these spiders indeed contains a connected partition of every type.
-However, we will soon see that none of these spiders, and more generally no spider of the form $S(a, b, 2, 1)$, is $e$-positive.
-Since we rely on direct calculation to show that these spiders are not $e$-positive, it is possible that one of these spiders can lead to an $e$-positive tree.
-Spiders of the form $(a,b,1,1)$ with connected partitions of every type were noted in \cite{DSvW} and shown to be not $e$-positive.
+While we previously gave many conditions that must be satisfied for a spider to be $e$\nobreakdash-positive, we find that there are still many spiders with fewer than six legs that pass all of the tests.
+For example, using a brute force search we discovered a number of four legged spiders of the form $S(a, b, 2, 1)$ that satisfy the conditions for $e$\nobreakdash-positivity of the previous section.
+For the spiders $S(15,12,2,1),$ $S(16,12,2,1),$ and $S(21, 12, 2, 1)$, we were able to further verify that each indeed has a connected partition of every type.
+Thus, to show that these spiders are not $e$\nobreakdash-positive we must resort to calculating $e$\nobreakdash-coefficients.

-The following series of lemmas will be very useful when calculating the coefficients of specific elementary symmetric functions in a chromatic symmetric function's expansion.
+In Theorem~\ref{cor: 4 leg q}, we will show that no spider of the form $S(a, b, 2, 1)$, is $e$\nobreakdash-positive.
+Spiders of the form $(a,b,1,1)$ with connected partitions of every type were noted in \cite{DSvW} and shown to be, in general, not $e$\nobreakdash-positive.

+Our main tool for calculating $e$\nobreakdash-coefficients will be the decomposition shown in Lemma~\ref{lm: spi decomp}, and an expression for the $e$\nobreakdash-coefficients of chromatic symmetric functions of paths \cite{Wolfe}.
+The decomposition is obtained by repeatedly applying the Triple-Deletion rule \cite{OS} and a trivial property of chromatic symmetric functions of graphs with disjoint subgraphs \cite{S95}.
+These four lemmas are stated next

 \begin{lemma} [\!\!
 Stanley \cite{S95}] For disjoint graphs $G$ and $H$, $X_{G \cup H} = X_G X_H$. \end{lemma}

 \begin{lemma} [\!\!
 Triple-Deletion Rule of Orellana and Scott \cite{OS}] Let $G(V, E)$ be a graph with vertices $v, v_1, v_2$ where $e_1 = vv_1 \in E$, $e_2 = vv_2 \in E$ and $e_3 = v_1v_2 \notin E$, and let $S = \{e_1, e_2, e_3\}$.
 Let $G_{A} = G(V, (E - S) \cup A)$ where $A \subseteq S$.
 Then,